a) Land Value Tax (LVT)

 A national land tax to replace other taxes.

-A nationally levied Land Value Tax should replace other taxes like GST, income tax, company tax and the interest on mortgages.
+The traditionally offered solution by Georgists is that a Land Value Tax should replace other taxes like GST, income tax, company tax.
 A central government tax could be added as an adjunct to the current system with little additional administrative cost.
 Taxing land would extend the central government tax base, and would also tax non New Zealanders.

 If we tax buildings, there will be fewer buildings and also inferior buildings.
 But if we tax land, there will not be less land.
 LVT improves housing stock and rental units since improvements, renovations, and additions do not incur increased taxation.